nirmata/kube-netc/README.md

 ## Grafana Demo

-There is a pre-prepared Grafana dashboard so you can test out **kube-netc** yourself and visualized the reported stats.
+There is a pre-prepared Grafana dashboard so you can test out **kube-netc** yourself and visualize the reported stats.

 ![Grafana Dashboard](grafana_demo_dashboard.png)